 Online Master's Program

-The Online MS in Speech-Language Pathology program will prepare students for practice
+The Part-Time Online MS in Speech-Language Pathology program is currently running but will not be accepting new applications.

 - Train students in prevention, assessment and intervention practices